BCAM-CFD/SPH-magnetic-particles-Oldroyd-B-in-cuda/README.md

-# SPH magnetic particles in CUDA
+# SPH magnetic particles Oldroyd-B in CUDA
-SPH for Newtonian fluids with wall boundaries and suspensions of spherical magnetic particles, implemented in CUDA.
+SPH for viscoelstic fluids with wall boundaries and suspensions of spherical magnetic particles, implemented in CUDA.

 Developed by Adolfo Vázquez-Quesada.